TinyCircuits/TinyCircuits-TinyShield-microSD_Audio-ASD2205/README.md

 # TinyCircuits TinyShield microSD and Audio Adapter Board
 # ASD2205 Rev2

-These are the design files for the TinyCircuits ASD2205 Rev 2 PCB.
+The design files are located under design_files/ for the TinyCircuits ASD2205 Rev 2 PCB.
 This is a TinyShield board that has a microSD connector, local power supply and level shifters to connect to a microSD card and an audio amplifier.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.